 As you conduct business, you may have a client or customer request something you don’t want to do or can’t do.
 Denying your customer’s request doesn’t have to strain your relationship if you handle it well.
 Effective options exist that help you say no to your clients or customers in ways that build client relationships while saving you time and money.
 When you need to deny a request, a key element of the process is communicating your position clearly and sincerely.

-Succinctly communicate to the customer why you are choosing to deny their request.
-If a customer asks for a product that your business is unable to produce, explain why you can’t produce it.
-For example, if you sell specialized mining equipment, and a customer asks for a modified version of a product, you could explain it is not viable to be produced due to high manufacturing costs.
-If your small business does not have the resources to fulfill large orders, explain this to customers as well as how being small allows you to help customers in other ways, such as providing personalized customer service.
+Communicating in simple and direct terms why you’re denying your customers’ requests makes it easier for them to understand and accept your denials.
+If a customer asks for a product your business can’t produce, explain why you can’t produce it.
+Let’s say you sell specialized mining equipment and a customer asks for a modified version of a product.
+You can explain that due to high manufacturing costs, it’s not feasible for you to produce it.
+If your small business doesn’t have the resources to fulfill large orders, you might point out to your customers that being small allows you to help them in other ways, including giving them personalized customer service.

 Provide Alternative Solutions After You Deny a Customer Request

 After you deny a request, it’s helpful to your customer when you provide an alternative solution.
 If your business doesn’t offer products or services that meet your customer’s needs, refer them to a business that does.
 For example, imagine you offer general bookkeeping services and an entrepreneur asks you for advice about financing for their startup.
 You might refer them to an accounting practice that has expertise in startup financing.
 Your clients appreciate your honest feedback, and they may reward you with future business and referrals.
 Additionally, the businesses you refer may return the favour and help you secure new clients.